sd2beatles/Big-Data-with-Scala-and-Spark/learningScala_section3/aggregation.md

   .That is, a window function computes a return value for every input row of a table based on a group of rows called a frame.
 Each row can fall into one or more frames.
 If you look at a rolling average of stock price for every five days, some of rows representing a price for a specific day may end up in different frames.

-- _Rollup_ is used to  option allows you to include extra rows that represent the subtotals.
- For example,  a table "COFFEE_TB" contains the total orders across all dates and braches in the area.
+- Grouping Sets
+ While group-by function relates to an aggregation on a set of columns with those values in those columns ,groupign sets is aggregation across multiple groups.
+Its types further divide into rollup and cube.
+   - _Rollup_ is simply defined as a multidimensional aggregation that performs  a variety of group-by style calculations for us.
    - _cube_ allows you to specify one or more keys as well as more aggregation functions to transform the
   value columns,which will be summarized across all combinations of columns.